eugelogic/eugene-molari-cv/README.md

-# Eugene Molari CV
+# My CV Static
-HTML template of my CV online.
+Website template for a static CV with the following technologies:
+- HTML5
+- CSS3
+- Bootstrap
+- jQuery
+- ...